UoM-ResPlat-DevOps/mf-sync-client/README.md

     <dst-asset-namespace>                The destination (parent) asset namespace.
     Note: to specify multiple 'source directory' and 'destination asset namespace' pairs, you need to add them to the configuration file as upload jobs.
 ```

+### 2.2.
+Configuration file

+You can specify the arguments in the command line or specify the corresponding properties in the configuration file.
+The **mf-sync** loads the configuration file in the following order:
+  1) try loading from default location: _**~/.mediaflux/mf-sync-properties.xml**_;
+  2) if **--conf** argument specified, load configuration from the file (and it will overwrite the values loaded previously);
+  3) if specified in the command line, it will overwrite the values loaded previously;

 ### **Examples:**